-Mike Yeo joined the Blues as an associate coach on June 13, 2016.
-After Hitchcock's final season, Yeo will take over as the club's head coach beginning in 2017-18.
+Mike Yeo joined the Blues as an associate coach on June 13, 2016 and was named head coach on Feb.
+1, 2017.
 He recently spent five seasons as head coach with the Minnesota Wild, recording a 173-132-44 record along with three postseason appearances.
 Yeo won a Stanley Cup as an assistant with the Pittsburgh Penguins in 2009.

 St. Louis native Sean Ferrell brings over 15 years of coaching and player development experience, including working with players at both the amateur and professional levels.